sorru94/astarte-device-sdk-zephyr/README.md

 and error-prone process.

 For this reason, an extension command for `west` has been created to facilitate this procedure.
-The `generate-interfaces` extension command accepts as input one or more JSON interface definitions and automatically generates the corresponding C source code.
+The `astarte-interfaces` extension command accepts as input one or more JSON interface definitions and automatically generates the corresponding C source code.
 Run `west astarte-interfaces --help` to learn about the generation options.